System-Mediated Attention Imbalances Make Vision-Language Models Say Yes: Appendix

 \subsection{Example prompts}

-In this subsection, we present example prompts from MME, the three splits of POPE and the remaining paired-prompt benchmarks to illustrate the contrast between MME and the adversarial POPE split on the one hand and the rest of the benchmarks on the other, as described in Section \ref{sec:error_analysis}.
+In this appendix, we present example prompts from MME (Table \ref{tab:mme_examples}), the three splits of POPE (Table \ref{tab:pope_examples}) and the remaining paired-prompt benchmarks (Table \ref{tab:paired_prompt_examples}) to illustrate the contrast between MME and the adversarial POPE split on the one hand and the rest of the benchmarks on the other, as described in Section \ref{sec:error_analysis}.